New ASTM E74-18 Changes - Intro

 3.2.6 verified range of forces—in the case of force-measuring instruments, the range of indicated forces for which the force-measuring instrument gives results within the permissible variations specified.

-- The first instance of the change away from the terminology of “loading range” the standard now uses verified range of forces throughout the document.
+- The first instance of the change away from the terminology of “loading range” the standard now uses a verified range of forces throughout the document.
 Other changes are “devices” are now referenced as force-measuring instruments.

 Section 6 Changes